Gerv-G/learn-spring-lambda/README.md

 ## Invoking the function
 If running via `bootRun`, do a `GET http://localhost:8080/`

-If running in a container, do a `GET GET http://localhost:9000/2015-03-31/functions/function/invocations`
+If running in a container, do a `GET http://localhost:9000/2015-03-31/functions/function/invocations`